 Why is there a line in the data called ‘companies below threshold’?

-The USEITI Multi-Stakeholder Group agreed to an annual reporting threshold of $100,000 because these aggregated payments make up less than one quarter of one percent of total payments.
-Many of the companies that fall below this threshold are small companies, individuals, and family trusts.
+Many of the companies that fall below the $100,000 threshold are small companies, individuals, and family trusts.
+These aggregated payments also make up less than one quarter of one percent of total payments.
 Payments made by entities that reported less than $100,000 are aggregated (rolled-up) into this category.

 Why is there a line in the data called ‘one mine one product’?